mkondratek/git-machete-blog-post/blog.md

 Creating and maintaining small, focused, easy-to-review PRs is a comfortable and desired approach for both the authors and, especially, the reviewers.
-We created a plugin that eases the management of 2+ branches in the repository while also promoting creation of small PRs &mdash;
+We created a plugin that eases the management of 2+ branches in the repository while also promoting the creation of small PRs &mdash;
-**a git repository organizer, and a rebase/merge/push/pull automation tool, named Git Machete.**
+**a git repository organizer and a rebase/merge/push/pull automation tool, named Git Machete.**

-It allows for looking at the state of the repository from a previously inexperienceable perspective.
+It allows for looking at the state of the repository from a previously unknown perspective.
-It puts the primary focus on branches (rather than commits), their relationship to each other and also to the remote repository.
+It puts the primary focus on branches (rather than commits), their relationship with each other and with the remote repository.
 It finds an outstanding application in maintaining linear Git history.